AriAlavi/rShell/README.md

 * Pass connector executes its command if it is passed in a true result.

-* The any connector will always executs its code.
+* The any connector will always execute its code.

 If a connector doesn't execute its command, it will pass in the given result into the next result.